Joanna Kerns: After Growing Pains roles and directing career

-Kerns has also made notable appearances in feature films, including A*P*E, Girl, Interrupted, and the 2007 comedy Knocked Up.
+Kerns has also made notable appearances in feature films, including A*P*E (1976), Girl, Interrupted (1999), and the comedy Knocked Up (2007).

 She has also co-founded the Women in Film Crystal + Lucy Awards given to women in acting.

 Kerns was a member of the Motion Picture and Television Fund Board of Trustees from 2004 through 2008.

 Personal life

 In 1974, Kerns met a commercial producer, Richard Kerns, on the set of a commercial, and they married two years later.
 Their marriage lasted nine years and the couple had a daughter, Ashley Cooper.
-In 1994 Kerns married Marc Appleton, a prominent Los Angeles architect.
+In 1994, Kerns married Marc Appleton, a prominent Los Angeles architect.
 In August 2019, Kerns filed for divorce from Appleton.

-Kerns dated comedian and actor Freddie Prinze a short time before he died of a self-inflicted gunshot wound.
+Kerns was romantically involved with comedian and actor Freddie Prinze a short time before he committed suicide.
 The two had worked together on the 1976 TV movie, The Million Dollar Rip-Off.

-Politics

-Kerns, a registered Democrat, supported John Kerry in the 2004 United States Presidential Election and Hillary Clinton in the 2016 United States Presidential Election.
+In 2004, Kerns wrote a letter of support for convicted sex offender Brian Peck, who had worked on Growing Pains, ahead of his sentencing for sexually abusing a 14-or-15-year-old minor in 2001, since revealed to be actor Drake Bell.
+Following the release of the documentary Quiet on Set: The Dark Side of Kids TV (2024), Kerns stated that she was misinformed when writing the letter and "Knowing what I know now, I never would have written it."

+In 2016, Kerns underwent a double mastectomy after being diagnosed with breast cancer, specifically a ductal carcinoma in situ.

+She has raised funds for Planned Parenthood.